TaxAM/taxam/readme.md

 This will generate some samples in the directory `pool_esc_a/samples/`.

 ### **Mininum TaxAM command**
-After this, copy its absolute path and go back to taxam.
+After this, copy the samples folder absolute path and go back to TaxAM.
 Let's try run the minimum taxam command:
 ```sh
 python taxam -tl 1 -fp <samples_folder_path>
 ```
-This command will create a taxam file in the path `taxam/output_taxam/` classifying the samples based in tis first taxa level.
+This command will create a taxam file in the path `taxam/output_taxam/` classifying the samples based in its first taxa level.

 ### **Changing the taxon level**
 But, what it you want to classify it based in other level?
-Like, the third level, just change the flag `-tl 1` to `-tl 3`.
-This will replace your last file, use the flag `-op` to change the output filename.
+Like the third level.
+Just change the flag `-tl 1` to `-tl 3`.
+Changing just this will replace your last file.
+Use the flag `-op` to change the output filename.
 Like:
 ```sh
 python taxam -tl 3 -fp <samples_folder_path> -op "poolEscA_level3"
 ```

 ### Using a diferent separator
-In default mode, TaxAM uses "\t"(tab) a separator.
+In default mode, TaxAM uses "\t"(tab) as a separator.
 Let's change it to see how it goes.
-For this let's change the separator to the output file and use `-` as a separator, but you can use any one-character as separator, we recommmend that you keep using the default value.
+For this, let's change the separator to the output file and use `-` as a separator, but you can use any one-character as separator, we recommmend that you keep using the default value.
 Follow the command:
 ```sh
 python taxam -tl 3 -fp <samples_folder_path> -os "-" -op "poolEscA_with_a_different_separator"
 ```

 ### **What to do in a tie?**
-When TaxAM is classifying a sample, it can happen that a read and a contig matched points to differents animals.
+When TaxAM is classifying a sample, it might happen that a read and a contig matched points to differents animals.
 So what was TaxAM supposed to do?
-By default, TaxAM will discard both animals, but you can change it paramter through flag `-fu`, if you want that it uses the animal from read, use the value `1`, if you want that it uses the animal from contig, uses value `2`.
+By default, TaxAM will discard both animals, but you can change it paramter through flag `-fu`.
+If you want that it uses the animal from read, use the value `1`, if you want that it uses the animal from contig, uses value `2`.
 Run the following commands to see its differences:
 ```sh
 python taxam -tl 1 -fp <samples_folder_path> -fu 1 -op "poolEscA_using_read_when_tie"
 ```